 If their marriage is delayed, they are often considered a bad omen for the family.
 Everyone in the family circles views them as a burden that has to be thrown off no matter what the cost is.
 They are viewed as such because of their financial dependence on their families.

-It makes no difference whether they devote their entire life serving their parents, husband, husband’s family and their children; they are viewed dependents with little financial contribution to the family.
+It makes no difference whether they devote their entire life serving their parents, husband, husband’s family, and their children; they are viewed dependents with a little financial contribution to the family.

 This culture of dowry would continue to exist unless women become financially independent and unless our families change their perspectives towards their daughters.